 The Company is dependent on the BoI Group for liquidity and the funding of its Balance Sheet and for maintaining sufficient levels of capital.
-Having considered the key dependencies as outlined in note 1.2, the going concern assessment of the Bank of Ireland Group in relation to the uncertainty surrounding COVID 19, the Directors consider it appropriate to continue to adopt the going concern basis in preparing the financial statements.
+Having considered the key dependencies as outlined in note 1.2, the going concern assessment of the Bank of Ireland Group, the Directors consider it appropriate to continue to adopt the going concern basis in preparing the financial statements.